What are the best yoga retreats for beginners in 2019?

 6. The hotel, the temple, and the trees

 There are very cheap yoga retreats and there are very expensive ones.
 There are 5-star yoga retreats in California that have the fine dining experience, luxury beds, a swimming pool, your own private masseur, and all the bells and whistles you could ever dream of.
 Then there are retreats in forests where your hotel is a tent and you’re expected to cook for yourself.
 Which could be perfect for some.

 7. What other activities do you want to do?

 Some of the best yoga retreats for beginners are the less serious ones that also allow for other activities.
-Some reatreat are for the die-hard yogis.
+Some retreats are for the die-hard yogis.
 They are dedicated retreats where yogis go to improve their skills and advance their practice.
 And many of these retreats do not cater for anything else.
-Because of this, they are not the best yoga reatreats for beginners.
+Because of this, they are not the best yoga retreats for beginners.

 If you want to do other activities, make sure they are available.
 Maybe you want to do some Stand-up Paddleboard Yoga, or swimming.
 Maybe you want to go hiking or surfing.
 Maybe you want to visit famous cultural sites while you’re away.
 Whatever activities you want to do on your yoga vacation, make sure they are available at your retreat.